1 of 7

 WHAT IS A MICROGRID?
 Multiple definitions exist:

+Department of Energy: "A microgrid is a group of interconnected loads and distributed energy resources within clearly defined electrical boundaries that act as a single controllable entity with the grid.
+A microgrid can connect and disconnect from the grid to enable it to operate in both grid‐connected and island‐mode."
+Department of Defense (DoD): "A DoD installation microgrid is an integrated energy system consisting of interconnected loads and energy resources which, as an integrated system, can island from the local utility grid and function as a stand‐alone system."
 Essentially a microgrid provides energy security and independence from the utility grid when outages occur.
 Smart Grid systems can incorporate photovoltaics, fuel cells, batteries and natural gas generation as well as your back up generator.
 It can be coupled to larger electric grid (utility), but is capable of running entirely independently of it.
 It could be anything from a single building to an island or isolated village of substantial size.
 Renewable energy systems can operate as a generating resource within a microgrid during a power outage.
 Microgrids allow an installation or subset of an installation to operate as an isolated power grid when commercial power is unavailable.
 Microgrid systems are complex, dynamic power systems that require careful planning, design and controls strategy for successful implementation.

 RESEARCH at DOD facilities in MICROGRID TECHNOLOGY